 It is proposed to store affine parameters instead of three CPMVs and the block dimensions.
 When the current CU applies affine-inheritance merge mode, affine parameters are directly copied from the neighbouring 4×4 block B to be inherited.
 And the MV of each sub-block in the current CU is derived by eq.
-(2) with the center position of B as the base position and MVC0 as the base MV.
+(2) with the center position of B as the base position and MVB as the base MV.
 When the current CU applies affine AMVP mode, CPMVs of the current CU are derived by eq.
-(2) also with the center position of B as the base position and MVC0 as the base MV, and the derived CPMVs will serve as the MVPs.
+(2) also with the center position of B as the base position and MVB as the base MV, and the derived CPMVs will serve as the MVPs.

 Each parameter is stored as an 8-bit signed integer.
 So 2×4×8 = 64 bits are required to be store affine parameters in each 8×8 block inside a CTU.

-With the proposed method, the In-CTU-buffer is increased by (256+16)×64 = 17408 bits (or (256+16)×8 = 2176 bytes ≈ 2K bytes in a byte-alignment implementation).
+With the proposed method, the In-CTU-buffer is increased by 48×64 = 3072 bits (or 48×8 = 384 bytes in a byte-alignment implementation).

 With the proposed method, one set of affine parameters are calculated at most only once.